Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 \subsection{Monte Carlo experiments}

 The asymptotic results stated in Corollary~\ref{cor:MoM} and Proposition~\ref{prop:MPL} do not provide any information on the finite-sample behavior of the three method-of-moments estimators in~\eqref{eq:MoM:estimators} and the maximum pseudo-likelihood estimator in~\eqref{eq:theta:n}.
 To compare these four estimators, we carried out Monte Carlo experiments in the situation when the parametric family $\Jc$ in~\eqref{eq:Jc} is constructed from a one-parameter family of classical copulas as in~\eqref{eq:u:theta}.
 For $(r,s) \in \{(3,3), (3,10), (10,10)\}$, the bias and the mean squared error (MSE) of the three method-of-moments estimators and the maximum pseudo-likelihood estimator were estimated from 1000 random samples of size $n \in \{100,500,1000\}$ generated from a p.m.f.\ with copula p.m.f.\ of the form~\eqref{eq:u:theta} with $C_\theta$ either the Clayton or the Gumbel--Hougaard copula with a Kendall's tau in $\{0.33, 0.66\}$, or the Frank copula with a Kendall's tau in $\{-0.5, 0, 0.5\}$ \citep[see, e.g.,][Chapter~2 for the definitions of these copula families and the definition of Kendall's tau]{HofKojMaeYan18}.
-For each of the above seven copula p.m.f.s, three marginal scenarios were considered: \begin{enumerate} \item the uniform distribution on $I_r$ as first margin and the uniform distribution on $I_s$ as second margin, \item $(1,\dots,r) / (r (r+1)/2)$ as first margin and $(1,\dots,s) / (s (s+1)/2)$ as second margin, \item the binomial distribution with parameters $r-1$ and $1/2$ as first margin and the binomial distribution with parameters $s-1$ and $1/2$ as second margin. \end{enumerate} For the second and third marginal scenarios, the resulting p.m.f.s were computed via the IPFP as in~\eqref{eq:sklar:like}.
-For each generated sample from one of the 21 data generating p.m.f.s, we first computed the nonparametric estimate $p^{[n]}$ in~\eqref{eq:pn:pi}, then, using the IPFP, the corresponding empirical copula p.m.f.\ $u^{[n]}$ in~\eqref{eq:un} and, finally, the four estimates of $\theta_0$ using~\eqref{eq:MoM:estimators} and~\eqref{eq:theta:n}.
+For each of the above seven copula p.m.f.s, three marginal p.m.f.\ scenarios were considered: \begin{enumerate} \item $(1/r,\dots,1/r)$ (resp.\ $(1/s,\dots,1/s)$) as values of the first (resp.\ second) marginal p.m.f., \item $(1,\dots,r) / (r (r+1)/2)$ (resp.\ $(1,\dots,s) / (s (s+1)/2)$) as values of the first (resp.\ second) marginal p.m.f., \item the values of the p.m.f.\ of the binomial distribution with parameters $r-1$ and $1/2$ (resp.\ $s-1$ and $1/2$) as values of the first (resp.\ second) marginal p.m.f. \end{enumerate} For the second and third marginal scenarios, the resulting p.m.f.s of the form~\eqref{eq:sklar:like} were computed using the IPFP.
+For each generated sample from one of the 21 data generating p.m.f.s, we first computed the nonparametric estimate $p^{[n]}$ in~\eqref{eq:pn:q}, then, using the IPFP, the corresponding empirical copula p.m.f.\ $u^{[n]}$ in~\eqref{eq:un} and, finally, the four estimates of $\theta_0$ using~\eqref{eq:MoM:estimators} and~\eqref{eq:theta:n}.
 All the computations were carried out using the \textsf{R} statistical environment \citep{Rsystem} and its packages \texttt{mipfp} \citep{mipfp} and \texttt{copula} \citep{copula}.
-In particular, the IPFP was computed using the function \texttt{Ipfp()} of the package \texttt{mipfp} with its default parameter values (at most 1000 iterations and $\eps$ in~\eqref{eq:IPFP:criterion} equal to $10^{-10}$), the inverses of the (one-to-one) functions $g_\rho$, $g_\gamma$ and $g_\tau$ in~\eqref{eq:g:func} were computed by numerical root finding using the \texttt{uniroot()} function while the maximization of the log-pseudo-likelihood in~\eqref{eq:PL} was carried out using the \texttt{optim()} function with $\theta^{[n]}_\gamma$ as starting value.
+In particular, the IPFP was computed using the function \texttt{Ipfp()} of the package \texttt{mipfp} with its default parameter values (at most 1000 iterations and $\eps$ in~\eqref{eq:IPFP:criterion} equal to $10^{-10}$), the inverses of the (one-to-one) functions $g_\rho$, $g_\gamma$ and $g_\tau$ in~\eqref{eq:g:func} were computed by numerical root finding using the \texttt{uniroot()} function while the maximization of the log-pseudo-likelihood in~\eqref{eq:PL} was carried out using the \texttt{optim()} function with $\theta^{[n]}_\gamma$ in~\eqref{eq:MoM:estimators} as starting value.